tsdotnet/linked-node-list/README.md

 The count (or length) of this `LinkedNodeList` is tracked as '.unsafeCount' and calling '.getCount()' will iterate the list.

-A perfect example of the use of `LinkedNodeList` is [`LinkedList`](https://github.com/tsdotnet/linked-list/) as it uses it for its internal collection.
+A perfect example of the use of `LinkedNodeList` is with [`LinkedList`](https://github.com/tsdotnet/linked-list/) as it uses it for its internal collection.